huggingface/peft/docs/source/tutorial/peft_model_config.md

 The sheer size of today's large pretrained models - which commonly have billions of parameters - present a significant training challenge because they require more storage space and more computational power to crunch all those calculations.
 You'll need access to powerful GPUs or TPUs to train these large pretrained models which is expensive, not widely accessible to everyone, not environmentally friendly, and not very practical.
 PEFT methods address many of these challenges.
 There are several types of PEFT methods (soft prompting, matrix decomposition, adapters), but they all focus on the same thing, reduce the number of trainable parameters.
 This makes it more accessible to train and store large models on consumer hardware.

 The PEFT library is designed to help you quickly train large models on free or low-cost GPUs, and in this tutorial, you'll learn how to setup a configuration to apply a PEFT method to a pretrained base model for training.
-Once the PEFT configuration is setup, you can use any training framework you like (Transformer's [`~transformers.Trainer`] class, [Accelerate](https://hf.co/docs/accelerate), PyTorch).
+Once the PEFT configuration is setup, you can use any training framework you like (Transformer's [`~transformers.Trainer`] class, [Accelerate](https://hf.co/docs/accelerate), a custom PyTorch training loop).

 ## PEFT configurations

-A configuration stores important parameters that specify how a specific PEFT method should be applied.
-There are two main types of PEFT configurations:

-1. [`PeftConfig`] is the base configuration class for non-prompt based methods
-    * [`LoraConfig`] inherits from [`PeftConfig`] for applying LoRA
-        * [`LycorisConfig`] inherits from [`LoraConfig`] for applying LoRA-variants like LoHa and LoKr
-2. [`PromptLearningConfig`] is the base configuration class for prompt-based methods like p-tuning or prefix tuning

-For example, take a look at this [`LoraConfig`](https://huggingface.co/ybelkada/opt-350m-lora/blob/main/adapter_config.json) for applying LoRA and [`PromptEncoderConfig`](https://huggingface.co/smangrul/roberta-large-peft-p-tuning/blob/main/adapter_config.json) for applying p-tuning.

 <Tip>